Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / In-app purchases ($2.99 per item)

 Thankfully, Voice Recorder Pro is a better app than its bland name would imply.
-It is a fully-featured app that likes to keep it simple.
-You’ll be able to record in PCM (Wave), AAC, and AMR which gives you a good variety of options.
-On top of that, the interface is easy to use, files are easy to find and manage, and this can be used to record phone calls (if its device and OS supported).
-It also has other features such as a bitrate option and much more.
+It is a fully-featured app that likes to keep things simple.
+You’ll be able to record in PCM (Wave), AAC, and AMR, which gives you a good variety of options.
+On top of that, the interface is easy to use, files are easy to find and manage, and this can be used to record phone calls (if the device and OS are supported).
+It also has other features, such as a bitrate option and much more.
 It’s one of the more serviceable and simple voice recorder apps.
-This one is also free if you use Google Play Pass.
+This one is also free if you use the Google Play Pass.

 Your phone’s native recorder

 The voice recorder apps on your phone are no slouch.
 For starters, they are always free.
-They’re also already installed, so it won’t take up any more of your storage.
-They’re generally simple with basic features.
+They’re also pre-installed, so they won’t take up any more of your storage.
+They’re generally simple, with basic features.
 However, for some devices, like LG’s V-series phones, the voice recorder app may tap into hardware features of the phone that third-party voice recorder apps simply cannot do.
 We also hear Google’s new Pixel Recorder app is pretty good.
-In any case, we recommend trying out the stock voice recorder on any device before you go third-party just to make sure you’re not missing out on some awesome features.
+In any case, we recommend trying out the stock voice recorder on any device before you go third-party, just to make sure you’re not missing out on some awesome features.